prabuuu-afk/prabuuu-afk/README.md

 <details>
 <summary><sub>⚙️ Setup Notes (for repo owner — not part of the visible profile)</sub></summary>

 **Username:** All widgets above already use `prabuuu-afk`.
-If this README is ever reused for a different GitHub account, swap that string everywhere it appears (typing SVG link, stats card, streak stats, activity graph, snake image paths, visitor counter).
+If this README is ever reused for a different GitHub account, swap that string everywhere it appears (typing SVG link, streak stats, activity graph, visitor counter).

-**Snake animation (contribution grid):**
-This section expects a GitHub Actions workflow that generates the snake SVG and pushes it to an `output` branch.
-The image tags above now point to `raw.githubusercontent.com/prabuuu-afk/prabuuu-afk/output/...svg` — this is the correct raw-file URL format.
-(A `github.com/.../blob/...` URL, which was used in an earlier draft, loads an HTML page instead of an image and always shows as broken — that was the bug.)
-1. Confirm `.github/workflows/snake.yml` exists in the `prabuuu-afk/prabuuu-afk` repo using the [Platane/snk](https://github.com/Platane/snk) action.
-2. Confirm the workflow has actually run at least once (check the **Actions** tab for a green run) and that an `output` branch exists in the repo with `github-contribution-grid-snake.svg` and `github-contribution-grid-snake-dark.svg` inside it.
-3. If the branch/files don't exist yet, the image will show broken until the workflow runs successfully.
+**Snake animation — removed by design:** This required a GitHub Actions workflow (using the Platane/snk action) to generate two SVG files and push them to an `output` branch.
+That workflow never completed a successful run, so the branch/files never existed, which is why the image stayed broken (confirmed via a direct 404 on the raw file URL).
+Rather than keep debugging the Actions setup, it's been dropped from this README.
+If you want it back later: set up `.github/workflows/snake.yml` in `prabuuu-afk/prabuuu-afk`, make sure Actions are enabled for the repo (forks have them disabled by default — check for an enable-workflows banner on the Actions tab), manually trigger the workflow once via "Run workflow," and confirm an `output` branch with the two `.svg` files actually appears before adding the image tags back in.

 **Streak stats fix:** The old `github-readme-streak-stats.herokuapp.com` host is deprecated (Heroku shut down its free tier) and reliably shows as a broken image now.
 This version uses the maintained replacement, `streak-stats.demolab.com`, with the same query parameters.

 **Stats card — removed by design:** The main "overview" stats card (`github-readme-stats.vercel.app`) was dropped from this README entirely.
 That project's shared public instance has a documented history of being rate-limited or paused, and self-hosting it requires a GitHub Actions setup.
-Rather than depend on either, this README keeps only the widgets that work with zero setup and no live dependency issues: streak stats, the contribution activity graph, and the snake animation.
-If you want to add a stats card back later, `streak-stats.demolab.com` and `github-readme-activity-graph.vercel.app` (both already in use above) already cover most of what a stats card would show — total contributions, streaks, and a visual activity trend.
+Rather than depend on either, this README keeps only the widgets that work with zero setup and no live dependency issues: streak stats and the contribution activity graph.
+If you want a stats card back later, `streak-stats.demolab.com` and `github-readme-activity-graph.vercel.app` (both already in use above) already cover most of what a stats card would show — total contributions, streaks, and a visual activity trend.

 **Footer fix:** An earlier draft had a typo — `capsule-render.vercel.co` instead of `.vercel.app` — which broke the footer wave image.
 Corrected here.

-**Graceful degradation:** Every stats widget (github-readme-stats, streak-stats, activity-graph, snake, visitor counter) is a standalone hosted image.
+**Graceful degradation:** Every remaining widget (streak-stats, activity-graph, visitor counter) is a standalone hosted image.
 If any one service is down or rate-limited, only that single image fails to load — no other section depends on it, and the page layout stays intact.

 **Badges:** All badges use shields.io with `style=for-the-badge` consistently.
 Spiderman-inspired palette: `E23636` (web-red), `1B3F8C` (deep blue), `0B0B0C` (black), `F5F5F0` (off-white text).